-The first thing I noticed while unpacking the striplight unit was how well protected it was in its box.
+The first thing I noticed while unpacking the striplight unit was how well-protected it was in its box.
 Most lights that I buy come posted in a plastic bag or box with hardly any protection, not this one.
-Its neatly wrapped up in a little bundle and protected by soft dense foam all around.
-It reminds me of how Apple pack their products.
+It’s neatly wrapped up in a little bundle and protected by soft dense foam all around.
+It reminds me of how Apple packs its products.

 I was very keen to see how this little beauty performed and I’m glad to say that it’s very well built and performs well.
 It doesn’t overheat the controller like some other cheap generic brands I have come across and I like the large on-off button on the Wifi controller.
 So let’s go into it in finer detail and set it all up to work as some USB LED Light Strip for TV

 Table of Contents

 Koogeek Smart Light Strip vs Philips Hue